MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-health-and-safety-lead.md

 ### Manage case managers

-Case managers can view a list of managers who can manage employee cases.
+Since employee cases are restricted to be shown only to a part of the organization.
+You can view a list of case managers who can manage employee cases.
 To view the list:

 1. Select **Case Managers** in the left pane.